doe300/jactiverecord/README.md

 This version of *ActiveRecord* supports class hierarchy via the *Single Table Inheritance* principle (all objects of the class and its subclasses are stored in the same table) by annotating with *SingleTableInheritance*.
 Thus the subclasses can't introduce new persistent attributes but re-use the attributes defined by the super-class and override its methods.
 - Use an *Interface* or a *plain-old-java-object* and add attributes via *AddAttribute* and *AddAttributes*.
-This will run an *AnnotationProcessor* generating an interface in the same package as the originating type containing the getter- and setter-methods for the specified attributes.
+This will run an *AnnotationProcessor* generating an interface in the same package as the originating type containing the getter- and setter-methods for the specified attributes, see [Generators](https://github.com/doe300/jactiverecord/wiki/Generators).

 For an example on how to use it, see the test-cases, especially *TestActiveRecordSyntax* and the *TestInterface* and *TestPOJO*